Termination of Triangular Polynomial Loops: Conclusion and Related Work

+Our \cc{Co-NP}-completeness result is or\-tho\-go\-nal to those results as we allow disjunctions in the condition.
+Moreover, \cc{Co-NP}-completeness also holds for termination over $\ZZ$, while \cite{dblp:conf/cav/braverman06,dblp:conf/cav/tiwari04} only consider termination over $\QQ$ resp.\ $\RR$.
+Additionally, we showed that $k$-termination of uniform loops over $\ZZ$, $\QQ$, $\RA$, and $\RR$ is in \cc{XP}, where the parameter $k$ is the number of eigenvalues.
+This result is also orthogonal to \cite{dblp:conf/cav/braverman06,dblp:conf/cav/tiwari04} since we again allow disjunctions in the condition.
+Furthermore, existence of a linear (lexicographic) ranking function is not necessary for termination of linear loops.
+We refer to \cite{thesismarcel} for further discussion on possible extensions of our results to uniform loops over $\ring$, where however the eigenvalues are \emph{not} from $\ring$.

-Finally, several other works exploit the existence of closed forms for solvable (or similar classes of) loops to, e.g., analyze termination for \emph{fixed} inputs or deduce invariants (e.g., \cite{kincaid19,solvable-maps,oliveira16,kincaid18,kovacs08,DBLP:conf/vmcai/HumenbergerJK18,DBLP:conf/atva/OliveiraBP17,RodriguezKapur07,lpar20}).
+Several works exploit the existence of closed forms for solvable (or similar classes of) loops, e.g., to analyze termination on a \emph{given} input, to infer runtime bounds, or to reason about invariants \cite{lpar20,kincaid19,oliveira16,kovacs08,solvable-maps,dblp:conf/vmcai/humenbergerk21}.
 While our approach covers solvable loops with real eigenvalues (by \cref{cor:solvable}), it also applies to loops which are not solvable, see \cref{ex:linear_transf}.
-Note that our transformation from \cref{sec:transf} may also be of interest for other techniques for solvable or other sub-classes of polynomial loops, as it may be used to extend the applicability of such approaches.
+Our transformation of \cref{sec:transf} may also be of interest for other techniques for solvable or other sub-classes of polynomial loops, as it may be used to extend the applicability of such approaches.